SEI-ATL-3-8/install-fest/README.md

 First lets configure vscode.
 For ease of use, let's make it so we can automatically open up any file or project in VS Code, from our command line.
 The following instructions are taken from [these docs](https://code.visualstudio.com/docs/setup/mac).
 If you're on a windows or linux, see the left-side menu to switch to the instructions for your machine.

-To be able to open VS Code from any directory, open the Command Palette (Shift+⌘+P) and type 'shell command' to find the Shell Command: Install 'code' command in PATH command (it will be the first one that comes up).
+First open Vscode and then open the Command Palette with `Shift+⌘+P`.
+Type type 'shell command' to find the `Shell Command: Install 'code' command in PATH` command (it will be the first one that comes up).

 Alternatively, you can achieve this functionality by adding VS Code to your path inside your ~/.zshrc file (zshell config file):